codeitamarjr/pecas.online/README.md

 ## Backend on Laravel

 The backend of the app is developed using Laravel.
-To start the Laravel server, follow these steps:
+To deploy/start the Laravel server, follow these steps:

+1. Clone the project repository.
-1. Navigate to the Laravel project directory.
+2. Navigate to the Laravel project directory.
+3. Run `composer install` to install dependencies.
+4. Create a `.env` file and copy the contents of `.env.example` into it.
+5. Generate the application key with `php artisan key:generate --ansi`.
+6. If it is a Shared Hosting, create a database and update the database credentials in the `.env` file.
+7. Create the symbolic link with `php artisan storage:link`.
-2. Run `php artisan serve` to start the server.
+8. Run `php artisan serve` to start the server.

 ## Contributing